sonoransun/HW-RoT/webtech-macos-yubikey.md

 Launch the YubiKey Manager application to configure enabled interfaces on the YubiKey.
  Disable all of the NFC interfaces, as this tutorial only requires USB device access.

+NOTE: Also disable OTP support to avoid macOS thinking a keyboard was inserted when you are using the YubiKey.
+OTP is not required for this tutorial.

 [![Configure enabled YubiKey interfaces](/img/yubikey-interfaces.png "Configure enabled YubiKey interfaces")](/img/yubikey-interfaces.png)

 ### Set new YubiKey PIN, PUK, and Key